HamptonToken/demo/README.md

-# the demo for metaverse APIs
+# The demo for metaverse APIs

 Login
 * with address